GreepTheSheep/openplanet-maniaexchange-menu/README.md

 - Customizable: enable or disable tabs you want.
 - Access to map packs
 - Online leaderboard included (for Trackmania 2020, from trackmania.io)
-- A play later playlist, save all your maps and access them in 2 clicks anytime!
+- A play later playlist.
+Save all your maps and access them in 2 clicks anytime!
 - Possibility to download maps to your maps folder, so you can create club campaigns or rooms easily without alt-tabing
 - And many more!